Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Event reconstruction and selection

 A $\Wj$ sample is selected from the sample of {\PW} boson events by additionally requiring the presence of at least one jet with transverse momentum ($\pt^{\jet}$) larger than 25\GeV in the pseudorapidity region $\abs{\eta^{\jet}}<2.5$.
 Jets are not selected if they have a separation $\Delta R ({\text{jet}},\ell)$ $<0.5$ in the $\eta$-$\phi$ space between the jet axis and the selected isolated lepton.

 Hadrons with $\PQc$ quark content decay weakly with lifetimes of the order of $10^{-12}\unit{s}$ and mean decay lengths larger than 100\unit{$\mu$m} at the LHC energies.
 Secondary vertices well separated from the primary vertex are reconstructed from the tracks of their charged decay products.
 In a sizeable fraction of the decays (${\approx}$10--15\%~\cite{newPDG}) there is a muon in the final state.
 We make use of these properties and focus on the following two signatures to identify jets originating from a $\PQc$ quark: {\tolerance 800 \begin{itemize} \item[$\centerdot$] \textbf{ {Semileptonic (SL) channel}}, a well-identified muon inside the jet coming from the semileptonic decay of a charm hadron. \item[$\centerdot$] \textbf{ {Secondary vertex (SV) channel}}, a reconstructed displaced secondary vertex inside the jet. \end{itemize} When an event fulfils the selection requirements of both topologies, it is assigned to the SL channel, which has a higher purity.
-Thus, the SL and the SV categories are mutually exclusive, \ie, the samples selected in each channel are statistically independent. }
+Thus, the SL and the SV categories are mutually exclusive, \ie, the samples selected in each channel are statistically independent.
+The event selection process is summarized in Table~\ref{table:Summary_cuts} for the four analysis categories, the $\PW$ boson decay channels to electron or muon, and the SL and SV charm identification channels. }

 These two signatures are also features of weakly decaying $\PQb$ hadrons.
 Events from physical processes producing $\PQb$ jets accompanied by a {\PW} boson will be abundantly selected in the two categories.
 The most important source of background events is $\ttbar$ production, where a pair of {\PW} bosons and two $\PQb$ jets are produced in the decay of the top quark-antiquark pair.
 This final state mimics the analysis topology when at least one of the {\PW} bosons decays leptonically, and there is an identified muon or a reconstructed secondary vertex inside one of the $\PQb$ jets.
 However, this background is effectively suppressed by the \OSSS subtraction.
 The chance to identify a muon or a secondary vertex inside the $\PQb$ jet with opposite or same charge than the charge of the {\PW} candidate is identical, thus delivering an equal number of OS and SS events.